adrianblynch/datasheet/README.md

 Coding style
 ------------

-As an experiment, Datasheet.cfc is a script based component with no use of semi-colons.
+As an experiment, Datasheet.cfc is a script based component with no use of semi-colons which makes use of Railo specific features.

 Why?
 To see how it feels to write script with no ; So far it feels great!